bitwalker/distillery/docs/guides/phoenix_walkthrough.md

 With all that complete, we are now ready to generate the 0.0.3 release just as we did with 0.0.2.
 So we will generate a release, copy the 0.0.3 tarball into a new release directory under `local_deploy`, and upgrade the application.

-1. `cd assets && node ./node_modules/webpack/bin/webpack.js --mode production && cd .. && MIX_ENV=prod mix do phx.digest, release --env=prod --upgrade`
+- `npm run deploy --prefix assets && MIX_ENV=prod mix do phx.digest, release --env=prod --upgrade`
-1. `mkdir local_deploy/releases/0.0.3`
+- `mkdir local_deploy/releases/0.0.3`
-1. `cp _build/prod/rel/phoenix_distillery/releases/0.0.3/phoenix_distillery.tar.gz local_deploy/releases/0.0.3/`
+- `cp _build/prod/rel/phoenix_distillery/releases/0.0.3/phoenix_distillery.tar.gz local_deploy/releases/0.0.3/`
-1. `./local_deploy/bin/phoenix_distillery upgrade 0.0.3`
+- `./local_deploy/bin/phoenix_distillery upgrade 0.0.3`

 If you go reload your browser and open your console you will be greeted by a series of increasing numbers from 0!